arnavgautam/TreeHacks2015/HOLs/HOL-DeployingCloudServices/HOL.md

 1. Click the **Advanced Settings** tab.
 Update the **Deployment Label** to _MyTodo_ and select the check box labeled **Append date and time** to identify the deployment in the Developer Portal UI.

-1. Like with the cloud services, the drop-down list labeled **Storage account** is populated with all the storage services that you have configured in your Windows Azure account.
-To publish a service, Visual Studio first uploads the service package to storage in Windows Azure, and then publish the service from there.
+1. Like with the cloud services, the drop-down list labeled **Storage account** is populated with all the storage services that you have configured in your Microsoft Azure account.
+To publish a service, Visual Studio first uploads the service package to storage in Microsoft Azure, and then publish the service from there.
 Select the storage service that you wish to use for this purpose and click **Next**.

 	![Deployment Advanced Settings](Images/deployment-advanced-settings.png?raw=true)e)

 	_Deployment Advanced Settings_

-	>**Note:** The **Enable Remote Debugger for all roles** option allows you to attach the Visual Studio debugger to a running cloud service in Windows Azure.
+	>**Note:** The **Enable Remote Debugger for all roles** option allows you to attach the Visual Studio debugger to a running cloud service in Microsoft Azure.
 The remote debugging feature is available in Visual Studio Professional edition (or greater).

 	> The Ultimate edition of Visual Studio provides an option to enable **IntelliTrace**.
 With IntelliTrace, you can capture detailed trace logs of your running service in the cloud that you can download to your desktop to perform historical debugging.
 This can be invaluable when troubleshooting issues that occur during role start up.